tum-esm/em27-metadata/README.md

 ## Set up an EM27 Metadata Storage Directory

 You can use the repository https://github.com/tum-esm/em27-metadata-storage-template to create your own repository for storing the metadata.
 It contains a GitHub Actions workflow that automatically validates the metadata on every commit in any branch.

+A full reference for the three JSON schemas can be found at https://em27-retrieval-pipeline.netlify.app/api-reference/metadata.

 <br/>